sstur/react-rte/README.md

 ## Motivation

-In short, this is a 2016 approach to rich-text editing built on modern, battle-hardened components and, importantly, we do NOT store document state in the DOM, eliminating entire classes of common "WYSIWYG" problems.
+In short, this is a 2016 approach to rich text editing built on modern, battle-hardened components and, importantly, we do not store document state in the DOM, eliminating entire classes of common "WYSIWYG" problems.

 This editor is built on [Draft.js][draft-js] from Facebook.
-Draft is more of a low-level framework (`contentEditable` abstraction), however this component is intended to be a fully polished UI component that you can reach for when you need to replace a `<textarea/>` in your application to support bold, italic, links, lists, etc.
+Draft.js is more of a low-level framework (`contentEditable` abstraction), however this component is intended to be a fully polished UI component that you can reach for when you need to replace a `<textarea/>` in your application to support bold, italic, links, lists, etc.

 The data model in Draft.js allows us to represent the document in a way that is mostly agnostic to the view/render layer or the textual representation (html/markdown) you choose.
 This data model encapsulates the content/state of the editor and is based on [Immutable.js][immutablejs] to be both performant and easy to reason about.